keremnymn/paper-grading/README.md

 * Gap Filling *(handwritten answers)*
 * Matching

 type of questions.
-After you print an exam paper using Exam Creator in the app, fill the examination and take a photo of it and Paper Grading will evaluate the paper for you.
+You can use two exam papers in `examples` folder that were filled by real students to test the AI.
+Or, you can print an exam paper using Exam Creator in the app, fill the examination and take a photo of it and test Paper Grading AI.

 For details, please see [Guides.](src/templates/kilavuzlar/en) *(To take a quick peek, you can use an online HTML editor to prettify the HTMLs)*